gap-packages/qpa/README.md

 ## Packages using GitHubPagesForGAP

-Packages using GitHubPagesForGAP include the following; beyond those, the majority of packages listed on <https://gap-packages.github.io> use it.
+The majority of packages listed on <https://gap-packages.github.io> use [GitHubPagesForGAP]().
+If you want some specific examples, here are some:

 * <https://gap-packages.github.io/anupq>
 * <https://gap-packages.github.io/cvec>